1

 Identify your own resources and get to know your neighbourhood

-The first step in establishing a potential cooperation or partnership is to identify the resources of your own organisation and define the potential of the local environment at the social, cultural, natural, architectural, institutional and entrepreneurial levels.
-It is important to pay attention to the resources of the local area.
-It is customary to think about residents because they are our potential audience.
+The first step is to identify the resources of your own organisation and define the potential of the local environment at the social, cultural, natural, architectural, institutional and entrepreneurial levels.
+It is customary to think about local residents because they are our potential audience.
 But it is worth looking for partners among NGOs operating in the local area, informal and activist groups, other local institutions (such as kindergartens, libraries, children’s playgrounds), entities managing green areas, housing cooperatives, as well as local businesses.
-It is a good idea to begin with creating a map of the area and on that basis, find common points of interest and potential goals.
+It is a good idea to begin with creating a map of the area and on that basis, find common points of interest.
 The goals of neighbouring organisations may coincide, e.g. they may be united by their care of the area.
 When preparing a map of your neighbours and shared goals, make sure you create a map of your own resources as well.
 Investigate your institution’s usefulness to local ecosystems.
 Local cultural workers or activists can help with the diagnosis process.
 Mapping your own resources and the resources of your neighbourhood is a popular tool in community development.
+You can do this during a workshop for colleagues from different departments.
+There is no need to spend a lot of time on it – it is enough to define your greatest potential and needs.
+You need to know not only what you want to offer, but also what you are looking for.
+Use visual forms for this work.
+You may want to think of your map as an invitation to encourage potential individuals and partner institutions to cooperate.

 Neighbourhoods